 building size, density, and zoning districts for these areas may vary significantly depending on historical densities and neighborhood characteristics.
 Future development should generally complement existing context.
 Uses may be mixed horizontally in several buildings on a block or vertically within the same building.
-Developments continue introduce a gridded street pattern to increase connectivity.

-Ground Floor: Ground floor uses engage with, and enliven, the street.
-Monolithic walls are discouraged, while windows, doors, storefronts, and other features that allow transparency and interaction between building and street are encouraged.
+Developments continue introduce a gridded street pattern to increase connectivity. doors, storefronts, and other features that allow transparency and interaction between building and street are encouraged.
 Active commercial ground floor uses are required on street-oriented commercial frontages.